-At the centre of the complex is the hall of the synagogue, with two polygonal apses on the short walls.
-To the east, the imposing marble aron hakodesh is situated on a podium surrounded by a balustrade, which once also enclosed the tevah area.
-The hall took on its present-day central plan in 1997, when a new wooden tevah was built, inspired by the crow’s nest of a ship.
-The tiles decorating the tevah, by artist Emanuele Luzzati, represent the symbols of the twelve tribes of Israel; the same theme is echoed in the stained glass windows, which are also the work of Luzzati and were created in 1959.
-Two levels of women’s galleries run along three walls of the hall.
-On the base of the lower level are inscribed several verses from the Psalms and the Prophets; the letters marked with a dot spell out the name of councillor Tobias Cohen Pavia, who was one of the sponsors of the work.
+The Hall of the synagogue is at the centre of the complex, with two polygonal apses on the short sides.
+To the East, the imposing marble aron hakodesh is on a podium surrounded by a balustrade, which once also enclosed the tevah area.
+The Hall took on its present-day central plan in 1997, when a new wooden tevah was built, inspired by a ship’s lookout.
+The tiles decorating the tevah are by artist Emanuele Luzzati and represent the twelve tribes of Israel; the same theme is echoed in the stained glass windows, which are also by Luzzati and were created in 1959.
+Two tier women’s gallery runs along three walls of the Hall.
+At the base of the lower level there are several verses from the Psalms and Prophets; the letters marked with a dot spell out the name of councillor Tobias Cohen Pavia, who was one of the funders.

-On the top floor of the building, overlooking the synagogue, were rooms for offices and the school, which are today used for temporary exhibitions.
-In the basement rooms, meanwhile, a small oratory has been set up for the winter period, furnished with significant elements of the ancient synagogue of Malapaga.
-The building also houses the offices, a room for parties and social occasions, a classroom for educational activities dedicated to children and the mikveh.
-Outside, a stone plaque commemorates Rabbi Riccardo Pacifici who, during the racial persecution, refused to the very end to flee the country, choosing rather to stay and support his community, until he was arrested and deported in 1943.
+On the top floor of the building, overlooking the synagogue, there were rooms for offices and the school, which are currently used for temporary exhibitions.
+In the basement rooms a small oratory has been set up for the winter period, furnished with significant artefacts from the ancient Malapaga synagogue.
+The building also houses the offices, a room for parties and social events, a classroom for educational activities for children and the mikveh.
+Outside, a stone plaque commemorates Rabbi Riccardo Pacifici who refused to the very end to flee the country despite the racial persecutions, choosing to stay and support his community, until he was arrested and deported in 1943.

 Via Bertora 6